Linux Performance: Why You Should Almost Always Add Swap Space

 ps -A | grep kswap 40 ?
 00:00:29 kswapd0

 Another advantage is that swap gives admins time to react to low memory issues.
-We will often notice the server acting slowly and upon login will notice heavy swapping.
-Without swap (as described in the next section) running out of memory can create much more sudden and severe chain reactions.
+We will often notice the server acting slowly and, upon login, will notice heavy swapping.
+Without swap (as described in the next section), running out of memory can create much more sudden and severe chain reactions.
 So usually, I would advise setting swap space to about the size of your largest process.
 For example, MySQL’s configured memory in my.cnf.
-It can even be smaller.
-Especially if you have monitoring and/or alerting in place.
+It can even be smaller, especially if you have monitoring and/or alerting in place.

-— Avoid setting your swap space too large if it will result in prolonging performance issues, outages or your response time (without proper monitoring/alerts).
+— Avoid setting your swap space too large if it will result in prolonging performance issues, outages, or your response time (without proper monitoring/alerts).

-Swap Space vs No Swap when available memory is low
+Swap Space vs. No Swap when available memory is low

-For a more detailed look at Linux swap space read the Swap Management and Page Frame Reclamation chapters from Kernel.org docs.
-Also, have a look at the last section “Kernel cache pressure and swappiness” of my other blog post for tips on tuning the usage of Linux swap space by the Kernel.
+For a more detailed look at Linux swap space, read the Swap Management and Page Frame Reclamation chapters from Kernel.org docs.
+Also, look at the last section, “Kernel cache pressure and swappiness,” of my other blog post for tips on tuning Linux swap space usage by the Kernel.
 If your swap space “used” is always ‘0’ then you do indeed have a ton of freely available RAM, in which case it may be safe to remove the swap space… or you can adjust your Kernel’s cache pressure to make use of even more RAM.

 — Swap I/O scales very poorly.
-If memory pages cannot be swapped only when the server is idle, then you should tune or disable swap.
+If memory pages cannot be swapped only when the server is idle, you should tune or disable swap.
 This is usually not the case, thus the “almost always” title of this blog post.

-— With swap disabled, performance issues become noticeable very fast and the OOM killer may get you! :)
+— With swap disabled, performance issues become noticeable very fast, and the OOM killer may get you! :)

 total used free shared buffers cached Mem: 3.7G 3.3G 445M 0B 4.2M 1.7G -/+ buffers/cache: 1.6G 2.1G Swap: 1.8G 308M 1.5G